 At Grades 11 and 12 (Sixth Form), students will decide between either the IB Diploma Programme (or the rather more vocationally-based IB Career-related Programme), or UK curriculum-based A’ Levels.
 Again, courses from each pathway cannot be mixed.
 There is no independent BTEC option (the most commonly found UK curriculum vocational option in the UAE), or an opportunity to blend individual IB courses with A’ Levels.

-And A Level options will be strictly limited - to either Science or Commerce subjects - reflective of the approach taken by many Indian curriculum schools and, again, perhaps indicative of the main nationality group to whom the school expects to appeal.
+And A Level options will be strictly limited - to either Science or Commerce subjects - reflective of the approach taken by many Indian curriculum schools and, again, perhaps indicative of the main nationality group to whom the school appears to appeal.